+Food waste makes up a significant proportion of all Somerset household waste.
 Reducing food waste is one of the best ways to reduce your carbon footprint, as well as saving you money.

-Of the 22,194 tonnes in refuse bins, 36% (7,920 tonnes) could have been eaten and 36% (7,885 tonnes) was thrown away still in its packaging.
-The remaining 28% was food that would not normally be eaten.
+Analysis in 2023 showed that around 21% of the contents of the average Somerset refuse bin (by weight) was food waste.
+Of the 16,090 tonnes in Somerset’s refuse bins, 75% (12,067 tonnes) could have been eaten and 45% (7,240 tonnes) was thrown away still in its packaging.
+The remaining 25% was food that would not normally be eaten.

+Love Food Hate Waste and Hubbub are great online resources for reducing food waste.
 Some food waste is inevitable, such as egg shells, banana skins and tea bags.
 Home composting makes the most of such “waste” to benefit our gardens.

 Most Somerset residents have a kerbside food collection service that takes all food to process it into energy and a soil improver.